 “Ordinary” blisters on the feet are fairly common, and can arise if there’s enough friction against the toes or the sole of your foot.
 In some cases, however, a simple blister can instead become a blood blister.

 A blood blister is essentially a common blister, but the blood vessels beneath the blister have been damaged.
 This causes blood to leak within, often turning the blister a dark red or purplish color.

-To help you better care for your blood blister, we’ll address several dos and don’ts for treating this minor injury.
-We’ll also talk about what a blood blister is and what causes it.
+To help you properly care for a blood blister, we’ll address several do’s and don’ts for treating this minor injury, as well as answer a few other common questions.

 What Causes a Blood Blister?